A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Related Work

+{\bf Fuzzing}: Fuzzing is an effective way to discover coding errors and security loopholes in software, operating systems, and networks by testing applications against invalid, unexpected, or random data inputs.
+Fuzzers can be divided into two categories: generational fuzzers, that construct inputs according to some provided format specification (e.g. SPIKE \cite{aitel2002introduction} and PEACH \cite{eddington2011peach}), and mutational fuzzers, that create inputs by randomly mutating analyst-provided or randomly-generated seeds.(e.g. AFL \cite{zalewskionline}, honggfuzz \cite{swiecki2016honggfuzz}, and zzuf \cite{hocevar2011zzuf}).
+Generational fuzzing requires significant manual effort to create test cases and therefore is hard to be scalable.
+Most of recent fuzzers are based on mutational fuzzers \cite{t-fuzz}. \chame is a mutational fuzzer that randomly applies perturbations to invoked system calls during software execution.

-Fuzz testing is an effective way to discover coding errors and security loopholes in software, operating systems, and networks by testing applications against invalid, unexpected, or random data inputs.
-Miller et al.~\cite{fuzza} first proposed fuzz testing as an inexpensive mechanism to generate additional software tests.
-The authors later extended the work~\cite{fuzzb} to identify missed return code checks from crucial calls, such as memory allocation.
-Many additional fuzz testing approaches have been proposed \cite{MutGenWhitepaper, binaryMutation, fuzzNet}.
-Trinity \cite{trinity}, for example, randomizes system call parameters to test the validation of file descriptors, and found real bugs \cite{bugsBytrinity}, including bugs in the Linux kernel \cite{2014eris, kurmuskernel, weaverperf}.
-White-box fuzzy testers \cite{fuzzWhitebox,klee,pex} were also proposed to increase the coverage of test inputs by leveraging symbolic execution and dynamic test generation.
-For instance, KLEE~\cite{klee} uses symbolic execution and a model of system call behaviors provided by a user to generate high-coverage test cases.
+Fuzz testing leveraging system call behaviors has shown its potential in scalability and effectiveness.
+Trinity \cite{trinity}, for example, randomizes system call parameters to test the validation of file descriptors, and found real bugs \cite{bugsBytrinity}, including bugs in the Linux kernel.
 BALLISTA \cite{5pointcrash} tests the data type robustness of the POSIX system call interface in a scalable way, by defining 20 data types for testing 233 system calls of the POSIX standard. \chame can also be considered as a fuzz tester at the OS system call API to understand how resilient an application is to a particular type of misbehavior.
+KLEE~\cite{klee} uses system call behaviors to build a model and generate high-coverage test cases to the users, and this motivated following work in coverage guided fuzzers, such as AFL \cite{zalewskionline}, honggfuzz \cite{swiecki2016honggfuzz}, and zzuf \cite{hocevar2011zzuf}, which use coverage as feedback from the target program to guide the mutational algorithm to generate inputs.
+While \chame's goal is not to find software bugs, \chame can borrow this idea by keeping track of a set of interesting perturbations that triggered new code paths and focus on mutating the interesting inputs while generating new perturbations.